 When following redirects is enabled, curl will follow up to 50 redirects by

-caught in endless loops.
-If 50 isn't sufficient for you, you can change the
+endless loops.
+If 50 is not sufficient for you, you can change the maximum

 GET or POST?

 All three of these response codes, 301 and 302/303, will assume that the client sends a GET to get the new URI, even if the client might have sent a POST in the first request.
-This is very important, at least if you do something that doesn't use GET.
+This is important, at least if you do something that does not use GET.

 If the server instead wants to redirect the client to a new URI and wants it to send the same method in the second request as it did in the first, like if it first sent POST it’d like it to send POST again in the next request, the server would use different response codes.